hapijs/good/README.md

   The subscriptions that are available are _ops_, _request_, _log_ and _error_.
 The destination can be a URI, file or directory path, and _console_.
   Defaults to a console subscriber for _ops_, _request_, and _log_ events.
 To disable the console output for the server instance pass an empty array into the subscribers "console" configuration.
+- `logAllRequestHeaders` - determines if all request headers will be logged.
+Defaults to _false_

 For example: